carpentries/docs.carpentries.org/source/community/community_session_host.rst

 connection fails)?**

-It is very important to test your internet connection beforehand and to make sure that you as a host are able to communicate.
+It is very important to test your internet connection beforehand and to make sure that you as a host can communicate.
 The host is the session leader and should have a stable connection.
 If, however, when you test your connection, you find that you do not have a good connection, contact the community via `our communication